zarf-dev/zarf/README.md

 Zarf runs on [a bunch of operating systems](./docs/supported-oses.md) and aims to support configurations ranging from "I want to run one, simple app" to "I need to support & dependency control a _bunch_ of internet-disconnected clusters".

-Zarf was theorized and initially demonstrated in Naval Postgraduate School reasearch:
+Zarf was theorized and initially demonstrated in Naval Postgraduate School research:

 [A DEVSECOPS APPROACH FOR DEVELOPING AND DEPLOYING CONTAINERIZED CLOUD-BASED SOFTWARE ON SUBMARINES](https://calhoun.nps.edu/handle/10945/68688).